dwarvesf/playbook/engineering/backend/restful.md

 ## HTTP status codes

-HTTP defines a bunch of meaningful status codes that can be returned from your API.
+HTTP defines a bunch of meaningful [status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) that can be returned from your API.
 These can be leveraged to help the API consumers route their responses accordingly.
 I've curated a shortlist of the ones that you definitely should be using:

 - `200 OK` - Response to a successful GET, PUT, PATCH or DELETE.
 It can also be used for a POST that doesn't result in creation.
 - `201 Created` - Response to a POST that results in a creation.
 Should be combined with a Location header pointing to the location of the new resource
 - `204 No Content` - Response to a successful request that won't be returning a body (like a DELETE request)
 - `304 Not Modified` - Used when HTTP caching headers are in play
-- `400 Bad Request` - The request is malformed, such as if the body does not parse
+- `400 Bad Request` - The request is malformed, such as if the body does not parse or failed validation
 - `401 Unauthorized` - When no or invalid authentication details are provided.
 Also useful to trigger an auth popup if the API is used from a browser
 - `403 Forbidden` - When authentication succeeded but the authenticated user doesn't have access to the resource
 - `404 Not Found` - When a non-existent resource is requested